Concave-Streak/coa-lab-final-project/README.md

 ### Prerequisites

-1. **Verilog Environment**: Required to simulate or deploy LO-RISC Verilog code.
+1. **Vivado or other suitable Verilog Environment**: Required to simulate and generate bitstream for LO-RISC Verilog code.
+2. **Nexys A7 or Nexys 4 DDR FPGA**: Required for deploying the LO-RISC CPU to actual hardware.
-2. **Serial Terminal Software**: Tera Term or Minicom with configurations available in `Programs/system`.
+3. **Serial Terminal Software**: Tera Term or Minicom.
+Recommended settings for Tera Term is available in `Programs/system`.
-3. **Python 3.x**: To run the assembler for converting LO-RISC assembly into machine code.
+4. **Python 3.x**: To run the assembler for converting LO-RISC assembly into machine code.

 ### Installation